sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 ![string-attachemnt](/images/allure/allure2/attachment-string.JPG)

 b.
 This will attach where screenshot was called.
+I have added a name just to show we can set name of the attachment.
 ```
     @Attachment(value = "imageCaptured")
     public static byte[] capturePNG() throws IOException, AWTException {